Skip to main content

 In the changing structure of today’s farm economy, farm and ranch operations increasingly rely on non-farm income to supplement farm earnings.
 Not including this income may, in many instances, seriously understate total earnings on an income statement.
 However, “non-farm” or “off-farm” income should not be confused with “personal” income.

-Non-farm income includes income which is earned separately from the farm or ranch operation but that is available to the business operation and that contributes to business owner equity in the form of retained earnings.
+Non-farm income includes income that is earned separately from the farm or ranch operation but that is available to the business operation and that contributes to business owner equity in the form of retained earnings.
 It includes income that is derived from the business assets listed on the balance sheet.

-The income statement should not include income derived from personal assets not listed on the balance sheet, or income that is not available to the business operation.
+The income statement should not include income derived from personal assets not listed on the balance sheet or income that is not available to the business operation.
 The purpose of the income statement is to report business-related income, not to be an exhaustive listing of all “personal” income of the owners that is available or intended for personal use only.

-If personal income is included that is not related to assets on the balance sheet, the reconciliation of changes in owner equity is extremely difficult and the linkage between the balance sheet, income statement, and statement of cash flows becomes weak and difficult to trace.
+If personal income is included that is not related to assets on the balance sheet, the reconciliation of changes in owner equity is extremely difficult and the linkage between the balance sheet, income statement and statement of cash flows becomes weak and difficult to trace.
 Where disclosure of wage earnings and other personal income not intended for use in the business is considered to be important, it may be best to list it as a footnote to the income statement rather than to include it in net income to be reconciled to other statements.

 Thus, off-farm or non-farm income should include such things as interest earned on farm or ranch business accounts, rents, royalties, mineral leases, capital gain/loss on the sale of off-farm assets (if the assets are listed on the balance sheet), and earnings from other entities, businesses and real estate.
 Wages may be included depending on the use and availability of the wage income.
-The key factor on what to include in non-farm income is to maintain consistency among what is being reported on the balance sheet, the income statement, and the statement of cash flows.
+The key factor on what to include in non-farm income is to maintain consistency among what is being reported on the balance sheet, the income statement and the statement of cash flows.

 There is a practical limitation to reporting income from non-farm business entities on the income statement.
 If other business entities are substantial, income statements should be constructed for those entities and reported separately.
 Not all farm and non-farm business income and assets can be combined and still maintain the ability to reconcile changes in cash and equity accounts.
 The combined process becomes so cumbersome that the operation needs to have separate “business only” financial statements.